New publications

 Chemists from Northwestern University have developed a unique thermoelectric material that converts heat into electricity.

 A substance with very low resistance will not be an effective thermoelectric if it conducts heat well.
-To achieve low thermal conductivity with high electrical conductivity, scientists have modified the structure of the material.
+To achieve low thermal conductivity with high electrical conductivity, scientists modified the structure of the material.